 Learn to listen actively, speak so others can understand, read with understanding, and convey ideas in writing.
-Upon successful completion of ESL 007 and ESL 009, students will have gained the skills to transition into Fast Track 1.
+Upon successful completion of both ESL 007 and ESL 009, skills for higher level Transitional Studies courses will be gained.

-ESL I-DEA ESL 10 1-18 Credits/Units
+ESL

+I-DEA